yellows8/3ds_smashbroshax/README.md

 # Versions
 Supported application builds:
 * demo: USA+EUR supported and tested.
 There's no difference between the regular demo and the "Special Demo" with this hax.
 This was the only version of Smash-3ds supported by this hax initially, until after the USA version of the game was released.
+Note that the release-archives aren't usable with this since those are built for loading the payload from SD: the demo doesn't have SD access.
 * v1.0.0.
 USA: supported+tested. "gameother": supported+tested.
 * v1.0.2.
 USA: supported, not tested.
 * v1.0.4.
 USA: supported+tested. "gameother": supported, not tested.